bayareala8s/training/non-technical/leadership/README.md

 3. **Can you provide an example of how you have contributed to the development of your organization’s technical strategy?**

-Certainly!
 Here’s a structured example response to the question about contributing to the development of an organization’s technical strategy:

 ---